acailic/acailic.github.io/_notes/ocp-chapter-4.md

 - [Stream Working with Primitives](https://github.com/acailic/java8-learning/blob/master/Java-8/src/functionalProgramming/StreamWorkingWithPrimitives.java) <br />
 - [Using Variables in Lambdas](https://github.com/acailic/java8-learning/blob/master/Java-8/src/functionalProgramming/UsingVariablesInLambdas.java) <br />
 - [Working with Advanced Stream Pipeline Concepts](https://github.com/acailic/java8-learning/blob/master/Java-8/src/functionalProgramming/WorkingWithAdvancedStreamPipelineConcepts.java) <br />

+### Questions

+- A lambda expression in a method can make use of a local variable if it is declared as final or if it is effectively final.
+JLS 8 describes "effectively final" as follows:
+ A local variable or a method, constructor, lambda, or exception parameter is effectively final if it is not declared final but it never occurs as the left hand operand of an assignment operator or as the operand of a prefix or postfix increment or decrement operator.
+ In addition, a local variable whose declaration lacks an initializer is effectively final if all of the following are true:
+   • It is not declared final.
+   • Whenever it occurs as the left-hand operand of an assignment operator, it is definitely unassigned and not definitely assigned before the assignment; that is, it is definitely unassigned and not definitely assigned after the right-hand operand of the assignment.
+   • It never occurs as the operand of a prefix or postfix increment or decrement operator.
+If a variable is effectively final, adding the final modifier to its declaration will not introduce any compile-time errors.
+Conversely, a local variable or parameter that is declared final in a valid program becomes effectively final if the final modifier is removed.

+- The flatMap method expects a Function that will take an element and create a Stream out of it.
+It then joins each of those streams (one stream for each element in the original stream) to return a big combined stream of elements. bs->bs.stream() correctly captures such a Function.
+The mapToDouble method expects a ToDoubleFunction object that will take an argument and return a double.
+It then returns a DoubleStream containing double primitives.
+ DoubleStream has method sum that simply returns the sum of all the elements.

+- java.util.BiFunction -
+ 1. It is a function that accepts two arguments and produces a result.
+ 2. The types of the arguments and the return value can all be different.
+ 3. public V compute(K key, BiFunction<? super K,? super V,? extends V> remappingFunction)
+ 4. public V computeIfAbsent(K key, Function<? super K,? extends V> mappingFunction)
+ 5. public V computeIfPresent(K key, BiFunction<? super K,? super V,? extends V> remappingFunction)

+-  IntFunction - regular functional interfaces by parameterizing them to Integer is inefficient as compared to using specially designed interfaces for primitives because they avoid the cost of boxing and unboxing the primitives.
+   Now, since the problem statement requires something to be returned after processing each int, you need to use a Function instead of a Consumer or a Predicate.

+- java.util.function.Supplier is a functional interface and has only one method named get.
+It doesn't have getAsDouble.
+Therefore, this code will not compile.